iainsaun/DredgeBigSpender/README.md

   - Treasure is still treasure and very much worth selling, especially early game.
   - Ironhaven crates and canisters are now sellable and worth selling.
   - Shipwright at Greater Marrow is finally interested in buying materials.
-- Faster docking thanks to copied FastDock mod.
+- Faster docking thanks to altered FastDock mod.

 ## To Do
 - Adjust starting debt.
-- Enable Net from start.
+- ~Enable Net from start.~
+- Make boat upgrades cost money only, not materials.
+- Make iron rig gadgets cost money only, add more such as boat speed enhancer (like the books).
 - Upgrade option/tool for aberration/trophy chance.
+- Trophy chance improvement.
+- Trophy chance enhancement items.
+- Improve trophy chance by throwing back fish.
+- More bartering books?
+- Resize bait so it's more worthwhile taking a lot.
 - Positive relationship between panic and aberration chance.
 - Fuel.
 - Food.
   - Eat the fish?!
 - Mooring fees.
+- Shore leave, resting on land to recover from panic, but it costs.
-- Calming buoys.
+- ~Calming buoys.~
-- 'Wait' at sea.
+- ~'Wait' at sea.~